Stjepan Mesić: Return to politics

 After 1992 Croatian parliamentary election, Mesić became the Speaker of the Croatian Parliament.
 He served as the Speaker from 7 September 1992 to 24 May 1994.

-In 1994, Mesić left the HDZ to form a new party, the Croatian Independent Democrats (Hrvatski Nezavisni Demokrati, HND).
-Mesić left the HDZ some 18 months after the Croat–Bosniak War in Bosnia had started.
+In April 1994, Mesić left the HDZ and formed a new party with Josip Manolić, the Croatian Independent Democrats (Hrvatski Nezavisni Demokrati, HND).
 Mesić stated that this decision was motivated by his disagreement with Croatia's policy in Bosnia and Herzegovina at the time, specifically Franjo Tuđman's alleged agreement with Slobodan Milošević in the Milošević–Tuđman Karađorđevo meeting to carve up Bosnia and Herzegovina between Croatia and Serbia and the subsequent launch of the Croat–Bosniak War.
-His departure matches the time of his (and Josip Manolić's) conflict with Gojko Šušak's fraction within HDZ.

 Earlier, in 1992, Mesić visited Široki Brijeg in order to dismiss Stjepan Kljujić and install Mate Boban as the president of HDZ BiH, the party's branch in Bosnia and Herzegovina.
 Mesić later described Boban as a radical nationalist and even "crazy".

 Mesić criticized the failed policies of privatization during the war and unresolved cases of war profiteering.
 In 1997 he and a part of the HND membership merged into the liberal Croatian People's Party (HNS), where Mesić became an executive vice-president.